MGAPS/mgaps-website/people/council/academic1.md

 picture: images/profiles/ekaterina-katya-ulyanov.jpg
 ---

 Hi!
 I’m Katya, a condensed matter experimentalist.
-As VP Academics, I support students’ academic inquiries and serve as a point person for visiting lecturers.
+As VP Academic, I support students’ academic inquiries and serve as a point person for visiting lecturers.
 I also manage the Undergrad Mentorship Program between MGAPS and MSPS.
 Join me at the weekly Cookies & Convo